Personal health budgets

 Latest Personal health budgets news

-- Grant programme launched to 'gear up' voluntary sector for personal health budgets
+- Third sector organisations selected for NHS personal health budgets programme

 - Katie & Karen's story